deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/NODE_GROUP.md

 Use the `dedicated` or `dedicated.client.com` keys.
 {% endalert %}

-There are two ways to solve this problem:
+There are two ways to accomplish this task:

 1. You can set labels to `spec.nodeTemplate.labels` in NodeGroup to use them in the [`spec.nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) or [`spec.affinity.nodeAffinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) parameters.
    In this case, you select nodes that the scheduler will use for running the target application.